PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

 ## III.
 Other usage scenarios

+The previous article introduced the method of single card (GPU) training in dynamic graph mode, which is similar to it, [distributed training documents](https://fleet-x.readthedocs.io/en/latest/paddle_fleet_rst/collective/collective_performance/amp.html) and [dynamic graph to static graph](../jit/index_cn.html) can start AMP in the same way.
+Next, it mainly introduces the methods of starting AMP training in static graph modes and the advanced usage of AMP training, such as gradient accumulation.

 ### 3.1 Gradient Accumulation in dygraph graph mode

 Gradient accumulation means running a configured number of steps without updating the model variables.
 Until certain steps, use the accumulated gradients to update the variables.
 Limited by the size of the gpu memory, you may not be able to open a larger batch_size, you can increase batch_size by using gradient accumulation.